sinclairnick/webroute/README.md

 ## Composability

-Routes can also be chained for composability:
+Routes can be chained for better composability:

 ```ts
 const authedRoute = route().use<{ userId: string }>(hasUserMiddleware);